kulsumansari/Blog-Rendering-with-Contentstack/README.md

-# BloGet
+# BloGet (with Next.js and typescript)

 ## Introduction

-BloGet fetches the Blogs from server and renders them when the application Loads.
-Navigating between Blogs is made possible with react routing.
+BloGet fetches the Blogs from content management system i.e from Contentstack and renders them when the application Loads.
+Navigating between Blogs is made possible with Next.js daynamic routing.

+This Application stack comprises of node.js ,next.js and typescript.
+Here Contentstack is used as CMS.

 ## Set-up Project